 For nearly thirty years, the program has been helping students thrive, especially for those who have had difficulty in the regular high school system.
 Many students have earned their high school diplomas, secured employment and some have gone on to post-secondary education.
 The program began as a satellite classroom at Famous Players theatres in St. Vital Shopping Centre.
 The concept was so successful that it was awarded by the Conference Board of Canada.

 The Alternative High School program is located at 1175 Pembina Highway.
 The facility is technologically equipped with interactive whiteboards and a science lab.
 Every classroom has access to computers and wireless Internet.

-To book an interview please call the school at (204) 453-8351.
-For additional information, you may speak to Kyle Fontaine at ext.
+To book an interview, please call 204-453-8351.
+For additional information, contact Kyle Fontaine at ext.
 260 or Catherine Jordan at ext.
 261.

 The Manitoba Government